alipouw13/appurviewdemo/2-purview_datamap.md

 # Permissions
 Permissions in the Data Map are captured below.

-For each collection, your organization should consider who will require each of the
+For each collection, your organization should consider who will require each of the defined permissions above.
+See the [Purview Governance Permissions doc](https://github.com/alipouw13/appurviewdemo/blob/main/0-purview_governance_permissions.md) for more informaiton and relevant links.